 Petra Slinkard, Director of Curatorial Affairs, The Nancy B. Putnam Curator of Fashion and Textiles

 Slinkard joined PEM in 2018 as the Nancy B. Putnam Curator of Fashion and Textiles, following her role as Curator of Costume at the Chicago History Museum.
 At PEM, Slinkard’s focus has been to foster an innovative and inclusive spirit in the museum’s celebrated fashion initiative and to develop a vibrant array of exhibitions, installations and programs that celebrate the global impact of fashion.
-Slinkard oversees PEM’s new Fashion and Design gallery and is the co-curator of PEM’s headlining fall exhibition, Made It: The Women Who Revolutionized Fashion.
+Slinkard oversees PEM’s new Carl and Iris Barrel Apfel Gallery of Fashion and Design and is the co-curator of PEM’s headlining fall exhibition, Made It: The Women Who Revolutionized Fashion.
 In her expanded role as Director of Curatorial Affairs, Slinkard will oversee the integration of PEM’s current exhibition research and curatorial team, developing new departmental priorities and the strategies to deliver them.